-In addition to guaranteeing the right to an attorney, the Sixth Amendment to the U.S. Constitution guarantees a criminal defendant the right to a speedy trial by an "impartial jury."
-This means that a criminal defendant must be brought to trial for his or her alleged crimes within a reasonably short time after a police officer arrests them.
-The Sixth Amendment also guarantees that, before being convicted of most crimes, the defendant has a constitutional right to be tried by a jury, which must find the defendant guilty "beyond a reasonable doubt."
+The Sixth Amendment to the U.S. Constitution guarantees a criminal defendant the right to a speedy trial by an impartial jury.
+Criminal defendants must be brought to a public trial for their alleged crimes within a reasonably short time after a police officer arrests them.
+The Sixth Amendment also guarantees that, before being convicted of most crimes, the defendant has a constitutional right to a fair trial by a jury.
+The jury must find the defendant guilty beyond a reasonable doubt.

-A "speedy" trial basically means that the defendant is tried for the alleged crimes within a reasonable time after being arrested.
-Although most states have laws that set forth the time in which a trial must take place after charges are filed, often the issue of whether or not a trial is in fact "speedy" enough under the Sixth Amendment comes down to the circumstances of the case itself, and the reasons for any delays.
-In the most extreme situations, when a court determines that the delay between arrest and trial was unreasonable and prejudicial to the defendant, the court dismisses the case altogether.
+A speedy trial means that the defendant is tried for their alleged crimes within a reasonable time period.
+Most states have laws that set forth the amount of time in which a trial must take place after law enforcement charges a criminal defendant.
+Often, the issue of whether a trial is speedy enough depends on the circumstances of the case itself and the reasons for any delays.

-While the Supreme Court provides some guidance, the Congress and many states have passed laws to provide specific time limits for the trial to occur.
-The U.S. Congress passed the Speedy Trial Act which set a time limit of 70 days from the filing date of the indictment unless waived.
-Many states have also passed their own legislation as to time limits for bringing a criminal matter to trial.
-In California, for instance, the law dictates that a person charged with a felony shall be brought to trial within 60 days of the defendant's arraignment and within 30 days for a misdemeanor.
+While the Supreme Court provides some guidance, Congress and many states have passed laws to provide specific time limits for a trial.
+In 1974, Congress passed the federal Speedy Trial Act.
+It sets a time limit of 70 days from the filing date of the indictment unless the defendant waives the time limit.

 Waiving Your Right to a Speedy Jury Trial

-Given the short periods of time that a case is required to be brought to trial, it is often in the best interests of the defendant to waive the right to a speedy trial.
-This gives the defense more time to prepare to defend the case and do the work required to find favorable witnesses or evidence.
-Granted it gives the prosecutor more time too, but the prosecutor has already spent a considerable amount of time preparing the case, before the defendant was charged and starting the "speedy trial" clock.
-It is common and most defendants waive the right to a speedy trial by making a written declaration.
+Given the short periods of time required to begin a trial, it is often in the defendant's best interests to waive the right to a speedy trial.
+A waiver gives the defense more time to prepare to defend the case and find favorable witnesses or evidence.
+Waiving the right to a speedy trial is common, especially in felony cases.
+A defendant may waive the right via a written declaration.

 Protect Your Right to a Speedy Trial: Consult With an Attorney

-Although there is no required timeline for a trial after your arrest, unreasonable delays by the prosecution can violate your constitutional rights.
+Your state may not have a specific timeline for a trial after your arrest.
+However, unreasonable delays by the prosecution can violate your constitutional rights.
 Having an experienced and tested criminal defense lawyer in your corner gives you a watchdog to protect this and other rights.
-Don't delay; get in touch with a local criminal defense attorney can provide you with legal advice on the following:
+A criminal defense attorney can provide you with legal advice on the following: